MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/ios.md

 ## 2. Customize or localize the in-app update dialog

 You can easily provide your own resource strings if you'd like to localize the text displayed in the update dialog.
 Look at the string files [this resource file](https://github.com/Microsoft/mobile-center-sdk-ios/blob/develop/MobileCenterDistribute/MobileCenterDistribute/Resources/en.lproj/MobileCenterDistribute.strings).
-Use the same string name and specify the localized value to be reflected in the dialog in your own app resource files.
+Use the same string name/key and specify the localized value to be reflected in the dialog in your own app resource files.

 ## 3. Enable or disable Mobile Center Distribute at runtime